githedgehog/dplane-rpc/README.md

 ### Endianness
 The endianness for the fields in the wire format is currently **native**.
 This is a natural choice considering that both CP and DP will run on the same platform.
 Enforcing a particular endianness can be easily done if needed.

 ## Object types
 Objects that we have identified so far include the following.
-These may appear in requests (and responses if we implement a "get/read").
+These may appear in requests (e.g. an object to be `add`ed) or in responses to a `get` request.
+They could also be added in other type of responses if that was needed.

 ### Interface address